MinghuiChen43/awesome-trustworthy-deep-learning/README.md

   - Key Word: Out-of-Distribution Generalization; Invariant Causal Prediction; Causal Representation Learning.
   - <details><summary>Digest</summary> We propose invariant Causal Representation Learning (iCaRL), an approach that enables out-of-distribution (OOD) generalization in the nonlinear setting (i.e., nonlinear representations and nonlinear classifiers).
 It builds upon a practical and general assumption: the prior over the data representation (i.e., a set of latent variables encoding the data) given the target and the environment belongs to general exponential family distributions, i.e., a more flexible conditionally non-factorized prior that can actually capture complicated dependences between the latent variables.

+- Shortcut Learning of Large Language Models in Natural Language Understanding: A Survey. [[paper]](https://arxiv.org/abs/2208.11857)
+  - Mengnan Du, Fengxiang He, Na Zou, Dacheng Tao, Xia Hu.
+  - Key Word: Survey; Shortcut Learning; Out-of-Distribution Generalization; Large Language Models.
+  - <details><summary>Digest</summary> Large language models (LLMs) have achieved state-of-the-art performance on a series of natural language understanding tasks.
+However, these LLMs might rely on dataset bias and artifacts as shortcuts for prediction.
+This has significantly hurt their Out-of-Distribution (OOD) generalization and adversarial robustness.
+In this paper, we provide a review of recent developments that address the robustness challenge of LLMs.
+We first introduce the concepts and robustness challenge of LLMs.
+We then introduce methods to identify shortcut learning behavior in LLMs, characterize the reasons for shortcut learning, as well as introduce mitigation solutions.
+Finally, we identify key challenges and introduce the connections of this line of research to other directions.

 - A Unified Causal View of Domain Invariant Representation Learning. [[paper]](https://arxiv.org/abs/2208.06987) [[code]](https://github.com/zihao12/causal_da_code)
   - Zihao Wang, Victor Veitch.
   - Key Word: Causality; Data Augmentation; Invariant Learning.